Picking out gifts for people can be difficult since there are so many aspects to consider.

 Create your personalized canvases here at Great Big Canvas.

 11. Reusable Produce Bags

 We all go grocery shopping, so we could all use these reusable produce bags.
 These are great for someone who eats a lot of vegetables or is environmentally conscious.
-For more info, check out my product review of the Planet-E reusable produce bags every time I go grocery shopping.
+I use the Planet-E reusable produce bags every time I go grocery shopping.

 12. Personalized Book Ends

 These amazing personalized bookends are not just for book lovers.
 Make a statement on your book or decorative shelf with these specially crafted metal book ends.
 Customize up to 8 characters, 4 on each piece.

 Get someone’s first or last name, a nickname, or something way too cutesy like “love” and “home.”
 I know this somewhat breaks my gift-giving tip of no home decor, but I’m a sucker for book-related items.
 These can easily be put on display in a non-public room of the house if so desired by the receiver.

 Online courses are awesome – you can learn just about anything you want from qualified experts.
 For anyone with a passion for learning, this is the perfect gift.

 There are classes for learning a new instrument, any kind of history under the sun, graphic design, computer coding, cooking, photography, literature, science… you name it, there’s an online class for it.